ThingTrunkOfficial/hellcard-mod-support/docs/CreatingNewHierarchy.md

 Most hierarchies need polygons (to be interactable, to render effects etc. automatically).
 To add a polygon to a hierarchy you need to:

-1. Right-click on a hierarchy group called Polygon groups, Insert New Object -> HierPolyGroup
+1. Right-click on a hierarchy group called Polygon groups, Insert New Object -> HierPolyGroup.
 ![](./content/hier_polygons_1.png)
-1. Name the group as you like
+1. Name the group as you like.
 1. Right-click the newly created group and click Add polygons.
-This will automatically create polygons for each direction
+This will automatically create polygons for each direction.
 ![](./content/hier_polygons_2.png)
 1. Adjust the shape of the polygon, so it quite tightly surrounds the character.
 This can be done in two ways:

-   - Adjust the polygon of the first direction manualy
+   - Adjust the polygon of the first direction manualy.
-      - **Tip**: *ctrl+click on the red lines ads a vertice (green dot)*
+      - **Tip**: *ctrl+click on the red lines ads a vertice (green dot)*.
-      - **Tip**: *click on a vertice and then Del key to remove it*
+      - **Tip**: *click on a vertice and then Del key to remove it*.
-      - **Warning**: *Never do it while the character is zoomed in (Z-key)*
+      - **Warning**: *Never do it while the character is zoomed in (Z-key)*.
       ![](./content/particle_effects_in_hier_hierarchies_5.png)
-      - **Tip**: *You can adjust size of the whole polygon by moving the grey rectangle by its right or bottom edge*
+      - **Tip**: *You can adjust size of the whole polygon by moving the grey rectangle by its right or bottom edge*.
-   - **OR**
+   - **OR**.
-   - Right click on the Polygon group (in the example it will be Staff) and select Auto compute polygons and follow its instructions
+   - Right click on the Polygon group (in the example it will be Staff) and select Auto compute polygons and follow its instructions.
-      - **Tip**: *try to reduce number of verticies to minimum*
+      - **Tip**: *try to reduce number of verticies to minimum*.

 1. Hovering and clicking automatically use polygon group named "Bounds".
 1. Effects automatically use polygon group named "Effects".